jonathan-nascimento51/glpi_dashboard/replit.md

 # Overview

-The GLPI Dashboard is a comprehensive web application that provides real-time monitoring and metrics visualization for GLPI (IT Service Management) systems.
-The application consists of a Python Flask backend that integrates with GLPI APIs and a React TypeScript frontend for data visualization.
-The dashboard displays technician rankings, ticket metrics by service levels (N1-N4), and provides filtering capabilities by date ranges and entities.
+GLPI Dashboard is a comprehensive business intelligence system for monitoring and analyzing IT service management (ITSM) data from GLPI (Gestionnaire Libre de Parc Informatique).
+The project provides a React-based frontend dashboard with a Flask backend API that integrates with GLPI's REST API to deliver real-time metrics, technician performance rankings, and operational insights.

+The system focuses on tracking ticket metrics across different service levels (N1-N4), technician performance analysis, and providing detailed monitoring capabilities for IT support operations.

 # User Preferences